rchrd2/PortfolioTool/README.md

 TODO:

-- reduce the amount of configuration necessary.
+- Reduce the amount of configuration necessary.
-- add an example directory of data to be used for testing.
+- Add an example directory of data to be used for testing.

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,